Updated September 8, 2020

-When an individual commits suicide, it can have long lasting effects on families and their communities.
+When an individual dies by suicide, it can have long lasting effects on families and their communities.

-Jeffrey Magill, MS, CTR, of the Crisis Training Institute, discusses the warning signs and prevention.
-The Crisis Training Institute is part of re:solve Crisis Network and Western Psychiatric Institute and Clinic of UPMC.
+Jeffrey Magill, MS, of the Crisis Training Institute, discusses the warning signs and prevention.
+The Crisis Training Institute is part of UPMC Western Psychiatric Hospital and UPMC Western Behavioral Health.

 Common myths exist and sometimes, suicide is viewed as an unmentionable subject in our society.
 For example, people may believe that by asking an individual if he or she is having suicidal thoughts, they may be planting the idea into that person’s thoughts.
 When in reality, asking a person directly about his or her thoughts can lead to a conversation about an individual’s potential risk for suicide.

 According to the National Alliance on Mental Illness, more than 90 percent of people who die by suicide have been diagnosed with a mental illness.
 Some of those conditions include depression, schizophrenia, bipolar, post-traumatic stress disorder, and eating disorders such as anorexia nervosa and bulimia.
 While major depression is the psychiatric diagnosis often associated with suicide and suicidal behaviors, depression is treatable in most cases.

 Get Healthy Tips Sent to Your Phone!

 The following signs may mean someone is at risk for suicide.
 The risk of suicide is greater if a behavior is new or has increased and if it seems related to a painful event, loss, or change.
 If you or someone you know exhibits any of these signs, seek help as soon as possible by calling the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or your local county crisis line.
 In Allegheny County, call resolve Crisis Services at 1-888-7-YOU-CAN (796-8226).
 If immediate help is needed call 911.